-GRADUATE RECORD EXAMINATION (GRE)
+Graduate Record Examination (GRE)

-A student applying for admission to The University of Texas at Arlington Graduate School is required to submit scores on the aptitude tests of the Graduate Record Examination unless the Graduate Management Admission Test is required in place of or as a substitution for the GRE (see below).
-Some Programs also require a score on the GRE subject test in the major field; this requirement, if applicable, is stated under the individual departmental or program requirements included in this catalog.
+An applicant for admission to The University of Texas at Arlington Graduate School is required to submit scores on the aptitude tests of the Graduate Record Examination unless the Graduate Management Admission Test is required in place of or as a substitution for the GRE (see below).
+Some programs also may require a score on the GRE subject test in the major field; this requirement, if applicable, is stated under the individual departmental or program requirements included in this catalog.

 Information bulletins and test application forms can be obtained from Educational Testing Service, Box 955, Princeton, New Jersey 08541 U.S.A. or from the Office of Counseling and Career Development of The University of Texas at Arlington.
-The GRE is administered several times each year (usually in January, February, April, June, October, and December) at testing centers in the United States and abroad.
-The University of Texas at Arlington is an approved testing centers in the United States and abroad.
-The University of Texas at Arlington is an approved testing center.
-Applications must be received by Educational Testing Service approximately one month in advance of each test; therefore an applicant should secure the information bulletin and application form at least six weeks in advance.
-A minimum of six weeks should be allowed for the examination results to reach the University.
+The GRE General Test may be taken in paper-and-pencil administrations or computer-based administrations.
+The paper-and-pencil version, which is being phased out, is administered two times a year in April and December.
+The GRE Subject Tests are administered three times a year in October, December, and April.
+Year-round computer-based testing is available in Arlington and at over 200 test centers in the U.S. The University of Texas at Arlington is an approved paper-andpencil version testing center.
+Applications must be received by Educational Testing Service approximately one month in advance of each test; therefore, an applicant should secure the information bulletin and application form at least six weeks in advance.
+A minimum of six weeks should be allowed for examination results to reach the University.
 ETS retains GRE scores through September 30 following the fifth anniversary of the test date.
-Although scores up to five years old may be available, some programs will not accept scores more than two years old.
+Although scores up to five years old may be available, some programs may not accept scores more than two years old.